w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Provide transcripts and captions for multimedia content

-For all multimedia content, provide transcripts of the content.
+For multimedia content, provide transcripts of the content.
 The transcript should include any additional descriptions that are important for understanding the content.
 For multimedia content that includes video, captions may be required.
 Similar to the transcript, the captions provide a text version of the audio content, but with the addition of timing markers to indicate when in the video the text should be presented.

 {::nomarkdown}
 <%= example %>